eigenfoo/old-eigenfoo.github.io/_drafts/2020-11-22-tensor-computation-libraries.md

 ---
-title: What I Wish Someone Had Told Me About Tensor Computation Libraries
+title: Anatomy of a Tensor Computation Library
 excerpt: ""
 tags:
   - theano